Job & Gertrud Tamaki Professor Saadia M. Pekkanen

 International Relations and Foreign Policy; International Law; Space Security and Policy; and the International Relations of Japan/Asia.

 - Asia Designs: Risen Powers and the Struggle for International Governance.
-Editor (revise and resubmit).
+Editor (in manuscript).

 - The Oxford Handbook of the International Relations of Asia.
 Lead co-editor with John Ravenhill and Rosemary Foot (forthcoming, Oxford University Press, 2014).